 Identify a referee who can provide a recommendation letter for you in Spanish or in English.
 It can be your academic tutor or another member of academic staff who can comment on your skills, personal attributes and suitability for mobility.
 The referee should know you well enough to be able to write positively about you and they should also know you relatively recently to be able to comment on your present development.
-There is no pre-defined format for the recommendation letter.
+There is no pre-defined format for the recommendation letter but the referee might want to address questions like: